What’s the Best Market Intelligence Software?

 - Valuable data for sales prospecting

-- Ability to filter by several categories including stage and location
+- Ability to filter by several categories including industry, funding stage, location, investor, leadership, and more

 - Issues with data accuracy and recency